daxAKAhackerman/tamagonion/README.md

 ## Room status check

 Stinky's room can get a bit crowded with things it collected along the way.
-But every thing it collects means something special to it.
+But everything it collects means something special to it.

 | Object or room state | Meaning                                        |
 | -------------------- | ---------------------------------------------- |